tiagosatur/financial-api/README.md

 - [ ] It must be possible to get custormer's account data
 - [ ] It must be possible to delete account

-## Regras de negócios
+## Business rules

-- [ ] It must not be possible to register an account when CPF already exists
+- [x] It must not be possible to register an account when CPF already exists
 - [ ] It must not be possible to make a deposit in a non existing account
 - [ ] It must not be possible to search customer's bank statement of a non existing account
 - [ ] It must not be possible to make a withdrawal in a non existing account